hooss-only/miner-os/README.md

 # MINER OS
-An operation system which is only designed for minesweeper game.
+A 32bits operation system which is only designed for minesweeper game.

 ## How to build
 What you need to build this project: